 Adolescent girls should have their first gynecological exam between the ages of 13 and 15.
-Silpa Senchani, MD, FACOG, and her team at Women’s Health Specialists of Central Florida, with offices in St. Cloud, Kissimmee, and Orlando, Florida, specialize in the unique health care needs of adolescent girls and provide adolescent gynecological care.
+Silpa Senchani, MD, FACOG, and her team at Women’s Health Specialists of Central Florida, with offices in St. Cloud, Lake Nona, and Orlando, Florida, specialize in the unique health care needs of adolescent girls and provide adolescent gynecological care.
 To schedule an appointment for your daughter, call the office today or book online.

 Adolescent gynecology is a specialized area of gynecological care that focuses on the unique health needs of teen girls.
 Dr. Senchani and her team at Women’s Health Specialists of Central Florida specialize in this area of gynecological medicine and can provide your daughter with the care she needs in a safe and nurturing environment.